 For your health, get out and explore the wonders of Boundary County.

 Sponsored by the Hospital Emergency Department and P1FCU

 3K, 5K, 10K Fun Run/Walk

 Free 2019 Collector T-Shirt to first 70 registrants

 Team participation is encouraged.
 Get a group together and cheer each other on!

 May 1 – Pre-Registration Begins.
-Entry forms available from Outpatient Services.
+Entry forms available from Outpatient Services and the Bonners Ferry Branch of P1FCU.
 The first 70 people to register will receive a free collector T-shirt.
 T-shirts may also be available for sale on Race Day.

-For pre-registration, send completed/signed forms before Noon on Thursday, May 10 to Boundary Community Hospital Community Relations or email email@example.com.
-Fun Run Packets for pre-registered runners can be picked up from the Community Relations office Wednesday (May 10) and Thursday (May 11) from 8:30 am through 4:00 pm or Friday (May 12) 8 am through Noon.
+For pre-registration, send completed/signed forms before Noon on Thursday, May 9 to Boundary Community Hospital Community Relations or the Bonners Ferry Branch of P1FCU or email email@example.com.
+Fun Run Packets for pre-registered runners can be picked up from the Community Relations office Wednesday (May 8) and Thursday (May 9) from 8:30 am through 4:00 pm or Friday (May 10) 8 am through Noon.

 Start Time – 8:00 am Sharp.
 The race starts and finishes in front of the Hospital Emergency Entrance on Kaniksu Street.
 Water stations will be placed strategically around the course.

 Anyone who participates in the race, whether you run or walk, must register and sign a liability release form.
 A parent or guardian must sign the release form for children under the age of 13.